TREASURIES-U.S. bonds slip on housing jump, fewer jobless claims

 "We're likely to see the same thing with the debt ceiling, sequestration and the continuing resolution process," he said.

-The Fed will hold a total of 18 Treasury purchase operations each month, with the long end of the curve targeted most often, with eight operations each month, he said.

-"However, the largest volume of purchases will take place in the seven- to 10-year sector," Brodsky said.
-"The Fed estimates that 29 percent of all purchases will occur in the seven- to 10-year sector, followed by 27 percent of the purchases in the 20- to 30-year sector."

-A weaker-than-forecast January business conditions index from the Federal Reserve Bank of Philadelphia had no significant impact on Treasury prices.
+A weaker-than-forecast January business conditions index from the Federal Reserve Bank of Philadelphia had no lasting impact on Treasury prices.

+"These regional surveys have been underperforming the (nationwide) Institute for Supply Management surveys," noted David Ader, head of government bond strategy at CRT Capital Group in Stamford, Connecticut.

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv